College of Medicine and Public Health

 Associate Professor Puri is an established leader in the area of Industrial biotechnology.
-He obtained his PhD from India, and did his postdoctoral research at University of Oxford, UK.
+He obtained his PhD in India, and did his postdoctoral research at University of Oxford, UK.
 The major area of his research includes “microbial bioprocessing” where emphasis is laid upon developing technologies to produce and purify novel molecules such as proteins/ enzymes/ bioactives from variety of unexplored habitats such as marine, and waste agriculture resources.
-He has immensely contributed towards research areas including: Bioprocessing for bioactive production (Omega-3 fatty acids, c) nanotechnology for enhancing thermostability of enzymes and bioactive with applications for health products and d) health substantiation by validation of bioactives functionality.
+He has contributed towards research areas including: Bioprocessing for bioactive production (Omega-3 fatty acids, c) nanotechnology for enhancing thermostability of enzymes and bioactive with applications for health products and d) health substantiation by validation of bioactives functionality.
 He has published 110 research papers (see SCOPUS, Researchgate, Google Scholar) in the leading International journals of the discipline "Biotechnology and Applied Microbiology".
 Collectively, his research has led to a high number of highly cited publications.
 Over the years, he has supervised 20 students to PhD completion in the discipline of biotechnology.
-He is on the Editorial board of research journals such as Frontiers in Bioengineering and Biotechnology, Catalysts, ISRN Biotechnology, and AIMS Energy.
+He is on the Editorial board of research journals such as Frontiers in Bioengineering and Biotechnology, Catalysts, ISRN Biotechnology, Marine Drugs and AIMS Energy.

 2022-23: Industry Funding for developing plant-based meats